ManaviSolutions/coding-standards/README.md

 $var      = true;
 $varName  = false;
 ```

+Variable names should be descriptive or use abbreviations with comments identifying their use if not obvious from the name.
+Names should not be long and should be no longer than 20 letters (max).

 ### Variable Scope
 The scope of a variable will determine certain prefixes and notation for a given variable name:
 - **Global** - Generally global variables are considered to be unaceptable in the code, but in some cases they are a necessary evil, so in these instances a global variable can be declared using the ```$g_```